vrrbetbntn/fantalife/GITHUB_PAGES_SETUP.md

 ### Option A: Manual Deployment
 1. Copy the `public` folder contents to your GitHub repository
+2. **Create a `.nojekyll` file** in the repository root (this disables Jekyll processing which can interfere with `.well-known` files)
-2. Enable GitHub Pages in repository settings:
+3. Enable GitHub Pages in repository settings:
    - Go to Settings → Pages
    - Source: Deploy from a branch
    - Branch: `main` (or `master`) → `/ (root)`